Skip to content

 The clouds aren’t doing much for rain deficits in Philly and other parts of the Mid-Atlantic region, but they are dampening moods, said Rosenthal, including his own.

-“It’s not just the length of the day, it’s the quality of light,” said Rosenthal, now a clinical professor of psychiatry at the Georgetown University Medical Center who maintains a private practice in Maryland, which has shared Philadelphia’s gloom.
+“It’s not just the length of the day, it’s the quality of light,” said Rosenthal.

-“This time it hit me like I don’t think it’s never hit me before,” he said.
-Rosenthal, formerly with the National Institutes of Health, identified seasonal affective disorder and its more-common variant, “winter blues,” after he experienced his first autumn in New York following a move from his native Johannesburg.
+“This time it hit me like I don’t think it’s ever hit me before,” he said.
+Rosenthal, formerly with the National Institutes of Health, identified seasonal affective disorder and its more-common variant, “winter blues,” after he experienced his first autumn in New York following a move from his native Johannesburg, South Africa.

 “I felt my spirits were lifting,” he said.

-The region should be getting some natural light therapy later this week, with at least some peeks of sun the next few days and a more generous doses on Thursday.
+The region should be getting some more natural light therapy later this week, with generous doses of sunlight starting Wednesday and continuing at least through the weekend.

 And the timing of the dry spell isn’t all bad, said Dombek.
-With the sun’s power waning, moisture isn’t evaporating as quickly, plus the foliage has benefitted from decent harvests of overnight dew.
+With the sun’s power waning, moisture isn’t evaporating as quickly, plus the foliage has benefited from decent harvests of overnight dew.

-While no significant rains are in the forecast, right now it appears that the weather should be splendid for the opening of the postseason this weekend at Citizens Bank Park.
+With no significant rains in the forecast, right now it appears that the weather should be splendid for the opening of the postseason this weekend at Citizens Bank Park.